 This small-group photography and storytelling workshop is for those interested in working with a women's empowerment organization.
-Photographers will get firsthand experience documenting the lives and stories of those directly impacted by the work of the Sambhali Trust, an organization is dedicated to promoting unity, independence and self-esteem amongst Indian women.
+Photographers will get firsthand experience documenting the lives and stories of those directly impacted by the work of the Sambhali Trust, an organization that is dedicated to promoting unity, independence and self-esteem amongst Indian women.

 Proceeds from this workshop will help provide women and children with educational and employment opportunities that offer a sustainable, empowered livelihood.

 Participants will come away with beautiful additions to their portfolios, newfound skills, a PWB School certificate, and a chance to be featured in the PWB Magazine.

 Please note that this is a draft itinerary that is subject to change.
 The itinerary will be finalized and shared with participants in advance of the workshop.

 Fly into Jodhpur where you will be greeted at the airport by a member of our team.
 During your time in Jodhpur you will be staying at a charming, traditional Indian guesthouse where you will feel at home surrounded by sounds, smells and beauty of India.
 The warm and welcoming staff of Sambhali Trust take you in as one of their own.
 Meet your fellow travellers at the beautiful villa after and have dinner together to taste some local Indian cuisine!

 Ethics of Photodocumentary: We will discuss the ethics of being a documentary photographer through contemporary and historic examples.
 We will talk about permission/consent, editing, safety, journalistic integrity, responsibility, framing, narratives, your power/role as a photographer, and how photography can and has impacted social change.

 Finding and working with a team is essential for change.
 We will discuss how to find partners to work with and how, together, change can be made

 Introduce a Social Change Story: We will introduce the NGO we are working with in India.